OpenVoter/soloseed/README.md

-# soloseed #
+# SoloSeed

-## Carry Your Identity on a Hardware-Protected Authenticator
+# Carry Your Identity on a Hardware-Protected Authenticator

 # Overview